- Inherit the configuration from your AWS profile.

 Option 2: Use rclone with a standalone config

+If you prefer to keep rclone’s configuration separate from your AWS profile, you can define a dedicated rclone remote instead.
 Create an rclone remote in~/.config/rclone/rclone.conf.
 Replace [ACCESS-KEY-ID] and [SECRET-ACCESS-KEY] with your actual values.
-Alternatively, sensitive credentials can be passed through environment variables.
+Alternatively, you can pass sensitive credentials through environment variables.

 http://cwlota.com) when running inside a CoreWeave cluster.
 The primary endpoint (https://cwobject.com) is available when running outside of a CoreWeave cluster.